-- 1. Select the group and channel you wish to program.
-(See Figure 1) - To change groups press the "Zone" softkey. - Enter the zone number via the key pad and press the "OK" softkey.
-OR - · Press the "Zone" softkey. - Press the UP/Down keypad keys to desired zone and press the "OK" softkey. - 2.
-Select the "Menu" softkey, scroll down/up to "Channel Parameters" and press the "Select" softkey.
-(See Figure 2) - 3.
+- 1. Select the group you wish to program (See Basic Operation and Controls) - Select the "Menu" softkey, scroll down/up to "Channel Parameters" and press the "Select" softkey.
+(See Figure 1) - 3.
 Scroll down/up to "Channel" and press the "Select" softkey to enter channel programming mode. - 4.
-Enter a 5-Digit Password and press the "OK" softkey.
-NIICD Password is "00000" (See Figure 3) - 5.
-Scroll up/down to desired channel and press the "Select" softkey to enter channel parameters.
-(See Figure 4)
+Enter the 5-Digit Password and press the "OK" softkey.
+NIICD Password is "00000" (See Figure 2) - Scroll up/down to desired channel to program and press the "Select" softkey to enter the channel parameters.
+(See Figure 3)